 Setting this bit-field to "1" configures the Receive Section to declare a Loss of Frame condition, if it resides in the OOF (Out of Frame) condition for 8 E3 Frame periods.
-Likewise, the Receive Section will EXAR EIGHT CHANNEL DS3/E3 FRAMER IC WITH HDLC CONTROLLER XRT72L58 PRELIMINARY clear the Loss of Frame condition, if it resides in the In-Frame condition for 8 E3 Frame periods.
+Likewise, the Receive Section will clear the Loss of Frame condition, if it resides in the In-Frame condition for 8 E3 Frame periods.

-Note: For more information on the LOF and OOF condition, please see Section 4.3.2.2.
+Note: For more information on the LOF and OOF condition, refer to Section 5.3.2.2.